 When can I register to vote?

-You can register online up until 20 days before an election if your Wisconsin Driver's License or Identification Card is up to date with the DMV.
+- Online (up until 20 days before an election if your Wisconsin Driver's License or ID is up to date with the DMV).

-You can register in the Clerk's Office until the Friday before an election.
+- In person at the City Clerk's Office (up until the Friday before an election).

-A proof of residence is a document that shows your name and current address.
-You need to have lived at this current address for at least ten (10) days.
+Proof of Residence (POR) may be presented in either a paper or an electronic format (smart phone, tablet, or laptop).
+Valid forms of POR must include the voter's name and current address.
+You must have lived at this current address for at least ten (10) days.

 - A current and valid Wisconsin driver license

-- A current and valid Wisconsin identification card
+- A current and valid Wisconsin identification car

-- Any identification card issued by an employer in the normal course of business and bearing a photo of the card holder.
-This does not include a business card.
+- Any identification card issued by an employer in the normal course of business and bearing a photo of the card holder

 - A gas, electric, or telephone service statement (i.e. a utility bill) that is not more than 90 days old on election day